alirezamika/evostra/README.rst

-pyes: Evolution Strategy for Python
+Evostra: Evolution Strategy for Python
 --------

 Evolutio Strategy (ES) is an optimization technique based on ideas of adaptation and evolution.